 Tokyo’s Best Festivals: Matsuri in Tokyo

-The Kanda Matsuri is one of Tokyo’s three most famous festivals.
-It only takes place in odd-numbered years (alternating with the Sanno Matsuri) and technically lasts an entire week, although the main parade occurs on the Saturday closest to May 15th, when over 300 people and 100 mikoshi march through the streets of central Tokyo.
+It only takes place in odd-numbered years (alternating with the Sanno Matsuri) and technically lasts an entire week, although the main parade occurs on the Saturday closest to May 15th, when over 300 people — bearing 100 mikoshi — march through the streets of central Tokyo.

-The Sanja Matsuri is another boisterous shinto festival and is held in the Asakusa district.
-It draws around 2 million visitors over three days and is considered the largest shinto festival in Tokyo.
+Sanja Matsuri is another boisterous shinto festival.
+Held in Tokyo’s old-fashioned Asakusa district, this matsuri draws around 2 million visitors over three days and is considered the largest shinto festival in Tokyo.

-It is held in honor of the three founders of the Sensoji Temple (who are enshrined in the Asakusa Shrine next door to the temple).
-As the story goes, these three founders dedicated their lives to Buddhism after catching a small statue of the Boddhisatva Kannon in the Sumida River while fishing one morning in the 7th century.
-The festival has possibly been around in some form for that long, but the shrine has only existed from 1649.
+Sanja Matsuri honors the three founders of Senso-ji Temple, who are enshrined in the Asakusa Shrine next door to the temple.
+As the story goes, the three founders dedicated their lives to Buddhism after catching a small statue of the Boddhisatva Kannon in Tokyo’s Sumida River while fishing one morning, back in the 7th century.
+While the festival has possibly been around in some form since around that time, the shrine itself has only been around since 1649.

-There are plenty of games and food to be enjoyed and the festival itself is known for being quite wild.
+There are plenty of games and food to be enjoyed, and the festival itself is known for being relatively raucous.
 The streets are flooded with flute players, taiko drummers, and people chanting.
-On Sunday, at the height of the festival, three mikoshi, each with the spirit (kami) of one of the founders, are energetically carried throughout the streets before being laid back in their place of rest at Asakusa Shrine.
-The louder the chanting and music, and the more roughly the mikoshi are shaken, the more good luck that is bestowed upon the neighborhoods they pass.
+On Sunday, at the height of the festival, three mikoshi — each with the spirit (kami) of one of the founders — are energetically carried through the streets before being laid back in their place of rest at Asakusa Shrine.
+It is said that the louder the chanting and music, and the more roughly the mikoshi are shaken, the more good luck will be bestowed upon the neighborhoods they pass.

 Kyoto’s Best Festivals: Matsuri in Kyoto

-This festival actually predates the Heian period and possibly began in the 6th century when Emperor Kinmei began delivering offerings on horseback to the Kamo Shrines in order to ward off natural disasters.
-Historical texts say that this ritual was repeated annually, and eventually grew into an elaborate procession during the height of the Heian period (794-1185).
-The festival is so-named due to the hollyhock (aoi) that adorns the costumes and carriages of the participants, once thought of as a good luck charm against natural disasters.
+The origins of the Aoi Matsuri actually predate the Heian period, and it may have begun in some form as early as the 6th century, when Emperor Kinmei would deliver offerings to the Kamo Shrine in the hopes of ward offing natural disaster.
+Eventually, this evolved into an elaborate procession during the height of the Heian period.
+The festival’s name comes from the hollyhock (aoi) that adorns the costumes and carriages of the participants, once considered good luck charm against natural disasters.

-The stately and gorgeous procession begins at the Imperial Palace at 10:30 am, and finally arrives at Kamigamo Shrine at about 3:30 pm.
-In addition to the parade, there are some equestrian races and events in the days before.
+The Aoi Matsuri’s procession begins at the Imperial Palace at 10:30 am, and finally arrives at Kamigamo Shrine at around 3:30 pm.
+In addition to the parade, there are also equestrian races and events in the preceding days.

 Best Festivals (Matsuri) in Other Parts of Japan